List of animated feature films nominated for Golden Raspberry Awards

 This page highlights the animated feature films nominated for or won Golden Raspberry Awards.
-The difference between the Golden Raspberry Awards and its competitors is that they’ve never had a Worst Animated Film category.
+The difference between the Golden Raspberry Awards and its competitors is that it does not have a Worst Animated Film category.

 Feature film categories

 Worst Picture

 Animated feature films were nominated for Worst Picture in only one case: 2017.
-The Emoji Movie is the only animated-feature film Worst Picture nominee and winner.
+The Emoji Movie is the only animated feature film Worst Picture nominee and winner.